Rapfff/jajapy/docs/source/examples/03-mdp.rst

 by *a0, a1, a2, a3*.
 This problem will be (hopefully) solved in the next releases.

 You may notice, if you try this on your machine, that the command ``loadPrism`` clears the terminal.
-The reason is that, loading a Prism file, causes many warnings/errors prints, even if, at the end, everything went well (yes,I know it is hard to believe, but trust me).
+The reason is that loading a Prism file causes many warnings/errors prints even if, at the end, everything went well (yes, I know it is hard to believe, but trust me).
 Hence, to avoid panic, the command clear the terminal and the user is serene.

 Generating the training set